Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 ./add.sh

+or

+bash add.sh

+# To subtract:

+./BigNumberMath sub A.txt B.txt

+or

+./sub.sh

+or

+bash sub.sh

 The latter assumes that A.txt and B.txt will be used

 # Format of the answer
-Both A and B will be printed back in scientific notation with 5 sig figures.
+Both A and B will be printed back in scientific notation with 5 sig figs.
-This is to get a general sense of magnitude of the numbers.
+This is to get a general sense of magnitude for each number.
 The answer is printed out in scientific notation, and the exact answer is redirected to "C.txt".